-While it may be hard to imagine exactly how this accident occurred when looking at the aftermath, it is up to our experienced Boston car accident lawyers at the Law Offices of Jeffrey S. Glassman, LLC to do exactly that and fight for our clients’ rights to the full and appropriate financial recovery to which they are lawfully entitled.What is a Chain Reaction Collision?
+While it may be hard to imagine exactly how this accident occurred when looking at the aftermath, it is up to our experienced Boston car accident lawyers at the Jeffrey Glassman Injury Lawyers to do exactly that and fight for our clients’ rights to the full and appropriate financial recovery to which they are lawfully entitled.What is a Chain Reaction Collision?

 There are basically two types of chain reaction car accidents seen in and around Boston.
 The first type of action occurs when one vehicle is ahead of many other cars and those vehicles are following too closely.
 This is considered a violation of Massachusetts General Laws Chapter 90 Section 14, which addresses “Precautions for safety of other travelers.”
 The regulation contained in this section is what people often refer to as tailgating.

 For one reason or another, the lead vehicle stops abruptly, and this causes the vehicles traveling behind to slam into each other, resulting in a massive multi-vehicle accident with many people hurt or even killed.
 When there are multiple victims, the Massachusetts State Police (MSP) or Massachusetts Department of Transportation (Mass DOT) can declare what is known as a mass casualty incident, resulting in the dispatching of more first responders and possibly asking for assistance from other jurisdictions.